r-dube/pickingflowers/aurora.md

 ## Connections to China
 After jumping through several intermediary hops in multiple countries, security researchers traced Operation Aurora to two colleges in China: Shanghai Jiao Tong University and Lanxiang Vocational School.
+It is possible that the college networks were being used by the Chinese hackers to hide their exact locations inside China.
 Further, encryption algorithms used in a portion of the malware were found to have been developed in China and almost exclusively used in China.
 Finally, the Google attack was tracked in real-time by Google's IT staff and commercial security companies.
 Attack activity was most prolific during work hours in China \[NP1\], \[DR3\], \[TG1\].